Although we have have several traditional beef stew recipes, we have recently been asked to share our favorite Irish Beef Stew Recipe without wine.

 Stir the mixture one more time then cover and cook on HIGH for 3-4 hours, or LOW for 8 hours.

 A half an hour before the cook time is up, determine if you want a thicker sauce or not.
-If you do, make a corn starch slurry made of equal parts corn starch and water.
+If you do, make a corn starch slurry made of 1/4 cup cold water mixed with 1-2 tablespoons corn starch.

 Whisk the slurry together and then add it to the Beef Stew and stir.
 Let the mixture continue to cook and the liquid will thicken.